signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 - Must implement `IEquatable<TSelf>`.
 - When used as a field in a IPoco, it must be exposed by a `ref` property AND must be "read only compliant".

-These are valid Poco record definitions (`ThingDetail` is "read only compliant, but `DetailWithFields` is not):
+These are valid Poco record definitions (`ThingDetail` is "read only compliant, but `DetailWithFields` is not because ist contains a List):
 ```csharp
 public record struct ThingDetail( int Power, string Name = "Albert" );